Commands

 Desktop notifications fire directly from Claude Code's hook system after you run ww cc-setup — there's no daemon, no polling, and no ww notify subcommand.
 Whenever an agent transitions from BUSY to DONE or WAIT, the hook fires a macOS Notification Center alert within ~200ms.

-Enable desktop notifications: Set "notify": {"desktop": true} in config.
+Desktop notifications: Enabled by default.
+Set "notify": {"desktop": false} in config to disable them.
 The tmux status bar is a separate channel and is unaffected.

 Custom notification command: Set notify.command in config to run your own script instead of the built-in dispatch.
 The command receives WILLOW_NOTIFY_TITLE and WILLOW_NOTIFY_BODY as environment variables.